microsoft/fluentui/rfcs/convergence/native-element-props.md

 # RFC: Customizing application of native element props and `ref`

+Authors:<br>
-@ecraig12345 @sopranopillow @behowell
+@ecraig12345, @sopranopillow, @behowell

+Special thank you to everyone who contributed in the design and discussion around this RFC, including:<br>
+@bsunderhus, @layershifter, @miroslavstastny, @ling1726, @dzearing, @GeoffCoxMSFT

 ## Summary

 For certain components, it's necessary to apply top-level native props to an element besides the actual DOM root.
-This RFC proposes two possible mechanisms for handling this.
+This RFC proposes a mechanism for handling this.

-Whichever option is chosen, it should be used very sparingly to avoid confusion.
+This functionality should be used very sparingly to avoid confusion.
 The most obvious case is for input components (options for exact criteria discussed below).

 ## Problem statement